 Let your doctor know if you experience severe pain that isn’t relieved by medication, or if you have a fever that’s more than 101.5 degrees and/or redness around the incision.
 Alert the doctor if you have increased swelling, numbness or tingling of toes.

-How do I prepare for Pediatric Periacetabular Osteotomy?
+How do I prepare my child for Pediatric Periacetabular Osteotomy?

 You may have questions and concerns before surgery.
 Our goal is to make sure everyone is as comfortable as possible.
 We will discuss the procedure before you arrive and explain what to expect.
 It’s very important to tell the doctors all of the medications you are taking, including herbal remedies and over-the-counter medicines, and any known allergies.
 We recommend bringing medication bottles before and on the day of the surgery.